comp129/comp55/docs/labs/JavavsCPP.md

 ## Similarities to Past Education

-This table below demonstrates just how similar Java and C++ really are.
+The table below demonstrates just how similar Java and C++ really are.
 Rest assured this switch won't be as hard as you may assume, just look below.

 | Feature               | C++                  | Java                 |